 - Apply ice to reduce swelling

-- Take an over-the-counter medication, such as ibuprofen (Advil, Motrin, others) or naproxen (Aleve, others), to relieve pain and reduce inflammation
+- Take an over-the-counter medication, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), to relieve pain and reduce inflammation

-- Use kneeling pads.
+- Using kneeling pads.
 Use some type of padding to reduce the pressure on your knees if your job or hobby requires a lot of kneeling.

-- Lift properly.
+- Lifting properly.
 Bend your knees when you lift.
 Failing to do so puts extra stress on the bursae in your hips.

-- Wheel heavy loads.
+- Wheeling heavy loads.
 Carrying heavy loads puts stress on the bursae in your shoulders.
 Use a dolly or a wheeled cart instead.

-- Take frequent breaks.
+- Taking frequent breaks.
 Alternate repetitive tasks with rest or other activities.

-- Walk around.
-Try not to sit in one position for too long, especially on hard surfaces, because that puts pressure on the bursae in your hips and buttocks.
+- Walking around.
+Try not to sit in one position too long, especially on hard surfaces, because that puts pressure on the bursae in your hips and buttocks.

-- Maintain a healthy weight.
+- Maintaining a healthy weight.
 Being overweight places more stress on your joints.

-- Exercise.
+- Exercising.
 Strengthening your muscles can help protect your affected joint.

-- Warm up and stretch before strenuous activities to protect your joints from injury.
+- Warming up and stretching before strenuous activities to protect your joints from injury.

-- Questions and answers about bursitis and tendonitis.
+- Bursitis and tendonitis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Bursitis/default.asp.
-Accessed Aug.
-4, 2011.
+Accessed July 19, 2014.